SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 Making the flow efficient and straight-forward is even harder.
 This guide will walk you through the way we tend to start and develop new projects.</p>

-While the development process is described in the [Introduction](/docs/introduction "Check the Introduction") section, in this guide we want to cover the steps that we follow while working on a project in more detail.
+While the development process is described in the [Introduction][introduction] section, in this guide we want to cover the steps that we follow while working on a project in more detail.

 ## TL;DR